Vasko Boev: Career

 Boev was raised in Spartak Varna's youth teams and made his debut in the A PFG on 12 August 2007 in the 2:2 draw with Botev Plovdiv.
-In 2013 he retired due injury, but a year later he returned in play for the amateur side Atletic Provadia.
+In 2013 he retired due to injury, but a year later he returned to play for the amateur side Atletic Provadia.

 On 10 January 2018 Boev rejoined his youth club Spartak Varna coming from Dobrudzha Dobrich.